In this blog post we explain hirsutism, the causes for it, and the treatment you can initiate if you have this issue.

-- Genetic or familial: Many times there may be a family history of polycystic ovarian disease, which can cause hirsutism or there might be a genetic influence.
+- Genetic or familial: Many times there may be a family history of PCOD, which can cause hirsutism or there might be a genetic influence.

 - Drug related: Usage of certain drugs interferes with the hormonal system of the body, which then causes hirsutism.
 The following are those drugs: